symfony/symfony-docs/cookbook/install/unstable_versions.rst

 Testing the new Symfony versions in your projects as soon as possible is important to ensure that they will keep working after upgrading to the new version.

-In this article you'll learn how to install and use new Symfony versions before they are released as stable versions.
+In this article, you'll learn how to install and use new Symfony versions before they are released as stable versions.

 Creating a New Project Based on an Unstable Symfony Version
 -----------------------------------------------------------

 Suppose that Symfony 2.7 version hasn't been released yet and you want to create a new project to test its features.
-First, :doc:`install Composer </cookbook/composer>` package manager.
+First, :doc:`install the Composer </cookbook/composer>` package manager.
 Then, open a command console, enter your projects directory and execute the following command: